kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 The key here is obviously to look this information up properly so that all applications from a specific vendor will always end up in the same subfolder.

 In that subfolder, the actual SWID-Tag will be created.
 The file starts with the same string as the subfolder, followed by and Underscore, the Applicationname, another underscore and the application version.
-The extention of the file is .swidtag
+The extension of the file is .swidtag

 Basically this is just an XML file that contains a few details on your application.
 SCCM Will automatically pick up these SWID tags if you enable them in the Asset Intelligence node.